JoshuaKGoldberg/create-typescript-app/.github/CONTRIBUTING.md

 PRs should have passing [GitHub status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) before review is requested (unless there are explicit questions asked in the PR about any failures).

+#### Asking Questions

+If you need help and/or have a question, posting a comment in the PR is a great way to do so.
+There's no need to tag anybody individually.
+One of us will drop by and help when we can.

+Please post comments as [line comments](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request) when possible, so that they can be threaded.
+You can [resolve conversations](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#resolving-conversations) on your own when you feel they're resolved - no need to comment explicitly and/or wait for a maintainer.

 #### Requested Changes

 After a maintainer reviews your PR, they may request changes on it.